dusty-nv/jetson-inference/docs/aux-docker.md

 |-----------------------------------------------------------------------------------------|:-----------:|:--------------------------------:|
 | [`dustynv/jetson-inference:r32.4.3`](https://hub.docker.com/r/dustynv/jetson-inference) | L4T R32.4.3 | JetPack 4.4 (production release) |

-> ***note:*** the version of JetPack-L4T that you have installed on your Jetson needs to match the tag above.
+> **note:** the version of JetPack-L4T that you have installed on your Jetson needs to match the tag above

-These containers use the l4t-pytorch base container, so support for transfer learning / re-training is already included.
+These containers use the [`l4t-pytorch`](https://ngc.nvidia.com/catalog/containers/nvidia:l4t-pytorch) base container, so support for transfer learning / re-training is already included.

 ## Launching the Container

-Due to various mounts and devices needed to run the container, it's recommended to use the [`docker/run.sh`](../docker/run.sh) script to run the jetson-inference container:
+Due to various mounts and devices needed to run the container, it's recommended to use the [`docker/run.sh`](../docker/run.sh) script to run the container:

 ```bash
 $ git clone --recursive https://github.com/dusty-nv/jetson-inference